 Years of Experience

-Five to nine years of work experience seem to result in median wages of approximately $55K annually.
-Broken down by tenure, the largest share of University of California, San Diego (UCSD) employees (31 percent) have one to four years of experience and earn $42K per year on average.
+Respondents who have been working for five to nine years make about $55K per year on average.
+Broken down by tenure, the largest share of University of California, San Diego (UCSD) employees (31 percent) have one to four years of experience and earn around $42K annually on average.

-Residents of San Francisco, Calif. pick up paychecks that are higher than any other city — the median salary is $108K annually; other top-paying cities include the company's headquarter city of La Jolla, Calif. (approximately $71K) and San Diego, Calif. ($55K).
+Residents of San Francisco, Calif. pick up paychecks that are higher than any other city — the median salary is $108K per year; other top-paying cities include the company's headquarter city of La Jolla, Calif. ($69K) and San Diego, Calif. (about $55K).

 Certifications and Degrees